Disability Concerns Consultants

 Rick worked in the blindness field for 27 years.
 He began as a rehabilitation counselor and continued as an assistive technology specialist.
 He taught primarily internet and Braille note taking devices.
 He retired from the Kentucky Office for the Blind in 2007.
 Rick still does internet research in the blindness field and is active on several mailing lists dealing with these issues.

 Rick produces Braille for the PC(USA), primarily for the Office of the General Assembly.
-He has served on the Leadership Team for Presbyterians for Disability Concerns (PDC) and consults with the church on accessible technology.
-He enjoys leading worship when requested and participated in the leadership of the 213th General Assembly.
+He has served on the Leadership Team for PHEWA's Presbyterians for Disability Concerns (PDC) and consults with the church on accessible technology.
+He enjoys leading worship when requested and participated in the worship leadership of the 213th General Assembly.
 He lives with his wife, Carol, their daughter, Marissa, and his current Seeing Eye dog, Quattro.

 Mr. Milton Tyree

-Consultant for Developmental Disabilities
+Consultant for Intellectual Disabilities

 P.O.
 Box 22638